 Women and Other Groups Targeted for Decades by Menthol Tobacco Marketing, Report Says

-These are the findings of a new research study by Stanford Research into the Impact of Tobacco Advertising (SRITA), a research unit of Stanford Medicine, and the American Heart Association.
-The report is a key driver of the AHA’s efforts to remove barriers to health care access and quality, which include calling out industry targeting of under-resourced communities with unhealthy products.
+These are the findings of a research study by Stanford Research into the Impact of Tobacco Advertising (SRITA), a research unit of Stanford Medicine, and the American Heart Association.
+The report has been a key driver of the AHA’s efforts to remove barriers to health care access and quality, which include calling out the industry for targeting under-resourced communities with unhealthy products.

 Targeting women

-When tobacco companies discovered that women were early adopters of menthol, they responded with “feminine package designs” and “truly feminine names,” prominent ads placed in women’s magazines, and brands targeting women such as Virginia Slims, Eve and Capri.
-Enticed by this aggressive advertising, 44% of women who smoke use menthol cigarettes.
+When tobacco companies discovered that women were early adopters of menthol, they responded with “feminine package designs” and “truly feminine names,” prominent ads placed in women’s magazines and brands targeting women such as Virginia Slims, Eve and Capri.
+Enticed by this aggressive advertising, 50% of women who smoke use menthol cigarettes.

 Targeting youth